sommerfeld-io/configs-homelab/docs/nodes/talos/installation.md

 - [ ] Download config files from the `talos-mgmt-pi`.
 Run:

     ```bash
-    # Run on the host that has the git repository cloned
+    # Run on the host with the cloned repository
-    scp -r sebastian@talos-mgmt-pi:work/repos/sommerfeld-io/configs-homelab/components/talos-pi-cluster/node-configs .
+    cd work/repos/sommerfeld-io/configs-homelab
+    cd components/talos-pi-cluster/node-configs
+    ./talos-config-download.sh
     ```

 - [ ] Push the configuration files to the remote repository